konnyoung/kennyy/README.md

 - `connect_lavalink` ensures dead sessions are closed and nodes reconnect gracefully.
 - Autocomplete and playback functions automatically promote to the next available node.

+## Live Lyrics
+- The `/lyrics` command now requests lyrics exclusively from the Lavalink LavaLyrics plugin and renders them in sync when timestamps are present.
+- For the most stable experience enable the `lrcLib` lyrics provider (no credentials required) in `application.yml` under `plugins.lavasrc.lyrics-sources`.
+- Additional providers (Spotify, Deezer, YouTube, Yandex, etc.) can supplement `lrcLib`; configure their required tokens or cookies to expand coverage.
+- The bot highlights the current line in the embed while the track is playing and reverts to the full lyrics once playback stops or the task finishes.

 ## Quality-of-Life Features
 - Lonely channel detection: pauses playback after 2 minutes alone and disconnects if nobody returns.
 - Rich console dashboard using `rich` for real-time logging and Lavalink status.